bert0bert/teaching-autonomy-with-donkeycar/README.md

-# Teaching Autonomy Through Donkeycar
+# Self-Driving Cars with Donkeycar

 This experiment utilizes Donkeycar, the "Hello World" of self-driving cars.
 This experiment will teach you the basics of self-driving cars and how to use them with small RC cars.